Medieval Charm In The Italian Countryside

-If you love fairy tales, you are sure to be enchanted by the Castello di Vigoleno.
-In the north of Italy, this real life original medieval castle is part of the charming historic Vigoleno village, located in Vernasca.
-It dates back to Roman times and sits high up on top of a hill in the Emilia Romagna Region near Parma.
+If you love fairytales, you are sure to be enchanted by the Castello di Vigoleno.
+In the north of Italy this real life original medieval castle is part of the charming historic Vigoleno village which dates back to Roman times.
+Located in the Italian countryside of Vernasca, it sits high on a hill in the picturesque Emilia Romagna Region near Parma.
 I stayed one night and absolutely loved it here.

 Interesting fact: The movie “Ladyhawke” starring Michelle Pfeiffer was partly filmed here.

-The rooms are quite small, but they do have everything you need, with attention to detail.
+The rooms are quite small, but they do have everything you need for a pleasant stay, with attention to detail.
 I always appreciate the little touches provided by a hotel, such as, water bottles, toiletries, free wi-fi, a room with a view, etc. It really makes you enjoy your stay a whole lot more, don’t you agree?

 Speaking of small, my bathroom had the tiniest shower cubicle I have ever seen in all my travels!
 Once I hopped inside it, I could barely move.
 It was quite hilarious.

 That evening I dined in luxury!
 The main restaurant here, called Ristorante San Giorgio, is a stunning dining room, with beautiful decor and an enormous fireplace.
 Staff were so attentive, almost to a fault, and the food was delicious.
 A couple of other tables were occupied, but it was relatively quiet.

 They also provided a lovely continental buffet breakfast for free, which is always a nice way to start the next day of travelling.

 I recommend staying here for a totally different type of hotel experience that you won’t ever forget.
 You can even stay in the tower, if you really want to feel like a prince or princess.

 I’m thrilled to now be able to say that I have stayed in a real Castle.